 Similar dynamics occurred when domesticated animals were introduced to New Zealand and North America upon initial settlement by Europeans in the 1800s—only in these instances they were documented and quantified by historical ecologists.

 Landscape burning has been occurring for millions of years.
 Old World landscapes have hosted humans for more than a million years and wild grazing animals for more than 20 million years.
 Orbitally induced changes in the climate are as old as the earth’s climate systems themselves.

-“The potential of humans to profoundly alter ecosystems should send a powerful message to modern societies.”
 So what made the difference in the Sahara?
 A theory called the “ecology of fear” may contribute something to this discussion.
 Ecologists recognise that the behaviour of predatory animals toward their prey has a significant impact on landscape processes.
 For example, deer will avoid spending significant time in open landscapes because it makes them easy targets for predators (including humans).

 If you remove the threat of predation, the prey behave differently.
 In Yellowstone National Park, the absence of predators is argued to have changed grazers’ habits.
 Prey felt more comfortable grazing alongside the exposed riverbanks, which increased the erosion in those areas.
 The re-introduction of wolves into the ecosystem completely shifted this dynamic and forests regenerated within several years.
 By altering the “fear-based ecology” significant changes in landscape processes are known to follow.

 The introduction of livestock to the Sahara may have had a similar effect.
 Landscape burning has a deep history in the few places in which it has been tested in the Sahara.
 But the primary difference between pre-Neolithic and post-Neolithic burning is that the ecology of fear was altered.